-The idea that a one-size-fits-all approach to medicine still exists disregards the fact we are all different.
+The prevailing one-size-fits-all approach to medicine disregards the fact we are all different.
 Our healthcare should not be homogenous if it is truly a system based on ‘care’.
 Diagnosis and treatment should be tailored to suit the individual’s needs.

 Homogenous advice has its place if we’re talking about a pollen allergy.
 But anything more is best served through a deep-dive of the patient’s complaint and their history, supplemented by genetic testing.

 Today, the cost of DNA testing is approximately $1000, a fraction of what it was when the human genome project first began in 1990.
 Is $1000 a high price?
 Not when it could potentially save your life.

 It was through genetic testing that Angelina Jolie learned she carried a gene which would increase her chance of developing breast cancer by 87% (see here).
 She underwent a double mastectomy shortly after.